apache/flink-playgrounds/pyflink-walkthrough/README.md

 docker-compose up -d
 ```

-One way of checking if the playground was successfully started is accessing some of the services exposed:
+One way of checking if the playground was successfully started is to access some of the services that are exposed:

 1. visiting Flink Web UI [http://localhost:8081](http://localhost:8081).
 2. visiting Elasticsearch [http://localhost:9200](http://localhost:9200).